Myanmar: Ethnic groups

-Refugee camps exist along Indian, Bangladeshi and Thai borders while several thousand are in Malaysia.
-Conservative estimates state that there are over 295,800 minority refugees from Myanmar, with the majority being Rohingya, Karen, and Karenni are principally located along the Thai-Myanmar border.
+Refugee camps exist along the Indian, Bangladeshi, and Thai borders, while several thousand are in Malaysia.
+Conservative estimates state that there are over 295,800 minority refugees from Myanmar, with the majority being Rohingya, Karen, and Karenni, who are principally located along the Thai-Myanmar border.
 There are nine permanent refugee camps along the Thai-Myanmar border, most of which were established in the mid-1980s.
 The refugee camps are under the care of the Thai-Burma Border Consortium (TBBC).
 Since 2006, over 55,000 Burmese refugees have been resettled in the United States.

-The persecution of Burmese Indians, Burmese Chinese and other ethnic groups after the military coup headed by General Ne Win in 1962 led to the expulsion or emigration of 300,000 people.
+The persecution of Burmese Indians, Burmese Chinese, and other ethnic groups after the military coup headed by General Ne Win in 1962 led to the expulsion or emigration of 300,000 people.
 They migrated to escape racial discrimination and the wholesale nationalisation of private enterprise that took place in 1964.
 The Anglo-Burmese at this time either fled the country or changed their names and blended in with the broader Burmese society.

 Many Rohingya Muslims have fled Myanmar.
 Many refugees headed to neighbouring Bangladesh, including 200,000 in 1978 as a result of the King Dragon operation in Arakan.
 250,000 more left in 1991.
 Since August 2017, an estimated 23,000–43,700 Rohingya have been killed in the ongoing Rohingya genocide, and another 730,000 have fled to Bangladesh.

 Languages

 Myanmar is home to four major language families: Sino-Tibetan, Tai–Kadai, Austroasiatic, and Indo-European.
 Sino-Tibetan languages are most widely spoken.
 They include Burmese, Karen, Kachin, Chin, and Chinese (mainly Hokkien).
 The primary Tai–Kadai language is Shan.
 Mon, Palaung, and Wa are the major Austroasiatic languages spoken in Myanmar.
 The two major Indo-European languages are Pali, the liturgical language of Theravada Buddhism, and English.
 More than a hundred languages are spoken in total.
-Since many of them are known only within small tribes around the country, they may have been lost (many if not all) after a few generations.
+Since many of them are known only within small tribes around the country, they may have been lost (many, if not all) after a few generations.

 Burmese, the mother tongue of the Bamar and official language of Myanmar, is related to Tibetan and Chinese.
 It is written in a script consisting of circular and semi-circular letters, which were adapted from the Mon script, which in turn was developed from a southern Indian script in the 5th century.
 The earliest known inscriptions in the Burmese script date from the 11th century.
 It is also used to write Pali, the sacred language of Theravada Buddhism, as well as several ethnic minority languages, including Shan, several Karen dialects, and Kayah (Karenni), with the addition of specialised characters and diacritics for each language.